Neubauer Family Foundation to Receive Mayor's Magis Award

 The mayor's office said schools impacted by the foundation have seen higher retention rates, higher student attendance rates and improved student performance.

-The Magis Award was created by Kenney in 2016 to honor people or organizations that "does and achieves more, serving the greater good in the City of Philadelphia."
+The Magis Award was created by Kenney in 2016 to honor a person (or organizations) that "does and achieves more, serving the greater good in the City of Philadelphia."

 The Celebration of Freedom event will also feature the awarding of the Wawa Foundation Hero award to a local nonprofit organization and the Celebration of Freedom Award presented by Freedom Mortgage.